noahbjohnson/crossbuild/README.md

 This is a multiarch Docker build environment image.
 You can use this image to produce binaries for multiple architectures.

-Heavily modified with additional code from <https://github.com/karalabe/xgo>.
+Heavily modified to cross-compile Golang with additional code from <https://github.com/karalabe/xgo>.
 Licensed MIT © 2014 Péter Szilágyi <peterke@gmail.com>

 ## Supported targets